dladd/pyFormex/HOWTO-dev.rst

 together with an install procedure.
 This is primarily targeted at normal users that want a stable system and are not doing development work.

+Distribution of pyFormex is done in the form of a 'tarball' (.tar.gz) archive.
+You need to have `python-svn` installed to create the distribution tarball.

-It is therefore a good idea to first checkin your last modifications and to update your tree, so that your current svn version corresponds to a single unchanged revision version in the repository.
+Before creating an official distribution, checkin your last modifications and update your tree, so that your current svn version corresponds to a single unchanged revision version in the repository.
 In the top directory of your svn tree do ::